algolia-samples/algolia-postgres-db/post/part2.md

 In order to select only the given number of items we add an upper bound of the resultset with `limit`.

-To make the code better separated the different logical components are defined in their own [Common Table Expressions](https://www.postgresql.org/docs/current/queries-with.html) aka.
+To make the code better separated, the different logical components are defined in their own [Common Table Expressions](https://www.postgresql.org/docs/current/queries-with.html) aka.
 CTE-s defined by `with` queries.

 In the `limited_data` CTE we join together all generated lines for the different data types and shuffle them before limiting the results.